by claire, October 17th, 2016

 Because stinging nettles are avoided by most grazing animals it makes them the ideal habitat for over 40 species of insects who can move around them without activating the sting.
-In particular the nettle is home to many of our native moths and butterflies including the Red Admiral, Peacock and Tortoiseshell.
+In particular the nettle is home buy antibiotics online to many of our native moths and butterflies including the Red Admiral, Peacock and Tortoiseshell.
 In the spring they also provide an important food source for ladybirds and in late summer birds feed on the seeds.

 For more information about creating your own nettle patch or to get involved visit Be Nice to Nettles Week

-by Claire, April 25th, 2013
+by claire, April 25th, 2013